 The size of the container also affects water needs.
 The larger containers or pots, the more water, and moisture they can store.
 In this case, the watering could be infrequent as opposed to smaller and shallower containers.

 How often to water succulents indoors?

 How much water do indoor succulents need?
-There is no specific amount required.
 It always depends on the need of the plant.
 But in most cases, the size of the succulent plants determines how much water you should pour onto the soil.
 In our case, I give about ¼ to ½ cup of water to small succulents.
 While on the bigger ones, I give 1 to 1½ cups of water.
 But of course, it depends on many factors as I’ve already mentioned.

 Best succulents watering practices

 - Have a regular checking schedule of the moisture condition.
-The best practice in this regard is every two or three weeks’ interval.
-This ensures that your succulents will get enough water intake.
+The best practice in this regard is every two or three weeks interval.

 - When checking the moisture, just squeeze a little amount of soil and see whether or not it clings to your finger.
-If not, that’s the sign that the soil is dry.
-Wet soil usually sticky and thus sticks to your finger.
+If not, tit is a clear sign that the soil is dry.
+Wet soil is usually sticky,

-But our general recommendation is that, whenever possible, do not expose your succulents directly in the sunshine.
+My recommendation is that, whenever possible, do not expose your succulents directly to the strong sunshine.
 Put them in places where they can still absorb light.
 Find a perfect place in your house for your succulents.

 Succulents will seek the light.
 So if they are put in a dimly lit place, they tend to bend towards the source of the light.
 If that happens, you just want to rotate the shorter part towards the light.
 This will help to maintain your succulents in great shape.